 Knowing how to raise capital efficiently is a daunting task.
 Sploda is here to help!

 Here are a few tips on getting the most out of Sploda.
 Sploda is a platform that matches companies seeking capital to verified investors.
 Sploda doesn’t control how attractive your company is to an investor – or how interested an investor might be in your company.
-Sploda matches companies with investors based on each investor’s target criteria.
+Sploda matches companies to investors based on each investor’s target criteria.
 Sploda cannot guarantee investors will contact your company.
 In fact, because Sploda is not an Exempt Market Dealer, Sploda cannot track the number of transactions that result from a Sploda introduction.
 Sploda only controls the matching process and the introductions; and we do it more efficiently and inexpensively than any other service on earth.

 If you are not familiar with the different types of funding you can seek, here is a primer.